 If you have been using Contracts for multi-job proposals, you may want to consider using Proposal Groups instead.
 The main difference between Proposal Groups and Contracts is a streamlined process which eliminates the need to convert Segments to Jobs and finish setting up the Job.
-Other benefits include added functionality for Prepay and Options Proposals.
+Other benefits include added functionality for Options Proposals.

 In a Contract, an initial set of information is gathered, then Segments are created.
 The Contract Proposal is sent to the Customer for Approval.
 Once Approved, the Contract's Segments must be Converted to Jobs.
 Proposal Groups, on the other hand, allow you to create Job Proposals with all information included for the Job at the beginning, then link the Proposal to other Proposals to form a group.
 This eliminates the need for Converting Segments and creates a more efficient workflow.